Arborist - Level 2 Apprenticeship

 - Study in a flexible way.

 - Be assessed and graded with either a pass, merit or distinction at the end of your programme by an Independent Assessment Organisation.

 - If you do not have a GCSE Grade 4 (C Grade) in Maths and English you will complete Functional Skills in English and Maths or there is the option to study for Maths and English GCSE (depending on previous qualifications).

 - Complete work-related tasks and assessments.

 - Receive mentoring visits in your workplace from your Writtle University College Training Officer, who will provide support, assess and review your progress.

-The apprentice provides a mix of in-depth underpinning knowledge and practical skills that will produce a highly qualified and employable apprentice.
+The apprenticeship provides a mix of in-depth underpinning knowledge and practical skills that will produce a highly qualified and employable apprentice.

 - Recognise health and safety needs onsite and work safely

 - Take instruction from the job supervisor and other senior work colleagues to include signing onto the site specific risk assessment / emergency action plan and maintaining records.